markjivko/RPG-Client-Desktop/README.md

 ### Getting started

-Assuming you have installed `node` and `git` on your system, you should run the following commands:
+Assuming you have installed `node` and `git` on your system, you should then run the following commands:

 ```
 git clone https://github.com/stephino/rpg-client-desktop .